Jnguyen615/Stretch-tech/README.md

 ## Abstract:

-Quick help Specle catch some fish with your spelling prowess!!!
-Specle is a novel childrens game aimed at supporting spelling proficiency.
+Quick!
+Help Speckle catch some fish with your spelling prowess!!!
+Speckle is a novel childrens game aimed at supporting spelling proficiency.
 In this application children will be able to listen to a word and then try spelling it on their own.
-If they get it right, Specle will catch one fish and be one step closer to a full belly.
+If they get it right, Speckle will catch one fish and be one step closer to a full belly.
 If they don't quite get it right, they'll be shown what letters were slightly off.

 ## Preview:
 **Start Page**